Vectors of Spread:

 - Able to co-exist with other aggressive growers

-- Increases erosion hazards due to characteristically shallow roots
+- Infestations can result in increased erosion hazards in riparian areas due to characteristically shallow roots

 What Can I Do?